isakengstrom/isakengstrom/README.md

-### BIO's bio:
+### Bio:
-I'm Isak "bio" Engström, welcome to my hub!
+Welcome to my hub!
+I'm a final year, Master of Science student in Media Technology and Engineering, focusing on Computer Vision and Machine Learning.

 ### Languages